Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \subsubsection{Problem (Intermittent use case)}

 A user wants to securely download a file from an HTTP web server over TCP.
-However, the network connecting the user and server is severely unstable.
-This issue might arise if nodes are mobile and there is no stable wireless coverage for all nodes.
-We have a special situation in which there are three unstable links along the path, with only one link is connected during each time slot.
-As a result, a direct TCP connection between the client and server fails because there is no consistent end-to-end path \cite{farkiani_mitigating_2023}.
-Clients can address this by using alternative network stacks, such as NDN or DTN \cite{zhang_routing_2006}.
-However, using these stacks requires changes to client, server, or network node programs.
+The network between the user and the server is severely unstable, for example when nodes are mobile and there is no stable wireless coverage for all nodes.
+We consider a path with three lossy links where, in each time slot, exactly one link is up and the others are down.
+Because no continuous end-to-end path exists at any instant, a direct TCP connection between client and server cannot make progress, as shown in \cite{farkiani_mitigating_2023}.